bitsongofficial/contest/telegram/tester-telegram-wallet-testnet.md

 [EN](./tester-telegram-wallet-testnet.md) | [IT](./tester-telegram-wallet-testnet_it.md)

-Test the BitSong Telegram Wallet [TODO: link], discover bugs, open issues, suggest new features.
+Test the (BitSong Telegram Wallet)[https://t.me/bitsong_wallet_bot], discover bugs, open issues, suggest new features.

 **To try**
 The goal is to actively test all the various functions, such as Wallet, Staking, Governance, IBC ...